ItsAnoch/otp-forward-extension/README.md

 ## The Solution

-Phone OTP creates a secure bridge between your phone and browser:
+OTP Forward Extension creates a secure bridge between your phone and browser:

 1. **Phone receives SMS** with OTP code
 2. **iOS Shortcut extracts** the code and sends it to the server